AngusWaller/Dius-Challenge/Readme.md

 as your basically sql-injecting yourself.
 So I opted for a function flag method that would communicate with a helper system using deconstructors for case specific information.

-Next I created the actual checkout class and the standardization which I base the rest of the app.
+Next I created the checkout class and the standardization which I base the rest of the app.
 Originally as I was trying replicate database style CRUD, history would be managed in an array however it seemed fine to use an object and ramload this data as it's very low volume (this dramatically reduced the amount of array lookups required).